Cost of LivingUpdated May 2026

 What's the most common mistake people make with cost of living in Murfreesboro?

 Comparing salaries without adjusting for local costs.
 A $90,000 salary in Dallas has more purchasing power than $120,000 in San Francisco.
-This applies in any market, but it's especially costly in Murfreesboro where prices are already elevated.
+This applies in any market, but it's especially costly in Murfreesboro where even small mistakes can erode the savings you'd otherwise enjoy.

 How does Murfreesboro compare to other south cities?

-Among southern cities in our database, Murfreesboro ranks on the higher end for cost of living.
+Among southern cities in our database, Murfreesboro ranks near the middle for cost of living.
 Nearby alternatives include Nashville and Clarksville.
 Use our comparison tool to see exact category-by-category differences.

 ← All costs in MurfreesboroCost of Living in all cities →All Cost of LivingTennessee overviewCan I afford Murfreesboro?Living alone in MurfreesboroSalary needed in Murfreesboro